codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

   Uses the `close-jira task` to call a script that simulates closing the JIRA ticket by using the provided `JIRA_ID`.
   The task output will show: `Closing JIRA ticket: <JIRA_ID> followed by JIRA ticket <JIRA_ID> closed`.
 * **Log summary task**
-  After closing the Jira ticket, the `log-summary` task logs and outputs all provided contextual information, including the promotion details from the arguments passed to the workflow.
+  After closing the Jira ticket, the `echo` task logs and outputs all provided contextual information, including the promotion details from the arguments passed to the workflow.

 ```yaml
 apiVersion: argoproj.io/v1alpha1